ConfederacyOfGaia/Gaia/players-guide.md

 You create a concentrated ball of air and hurl it at a foe.
 Make a ranged spell attack against a creature within range.
 On a hit, that creature takes 1d6 points of bludgeoning damage.
 If the creature is size Large or smaller, it must make a Strength save or be pushed back 5 feet.

 The spell's damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).
+Additionally, the push back distance increases by 5 feet when you reach 5th level (10 feet), 11th level (15 feet), and 17th level (20 feet).

 #### Combat Senses